zhanzr/XMC1100-Boot-Kit-Demo/README.md

 LCM2004 4bit GPIO driver.

-VO contrast adjustment is driven by a software PWM.
+VO contrast adjustment is driven by a hardware PWM.

-TODO: use a hardware PWM to drive the VO contrast.